Version Control of Speaker Recognition Systems: Server-side deployment

 However, this strategy also has one disadvantage.
 Once the model in the cloud computing server has been updated, the next runtime request from each user will always experience increased latency due to the re-enrollment.
 The significance of the latency increase depends on the efficiency of the re-enrollment process.
 However, since model updating typically happens every few weeks or months, this increased latency is possibly acceptable for most applications --- it only happens once for each user after each model update.

 Additionally, for large-scale distributed systems, single version online updating strategy has another challenge known as \textbf{version bouncing}.
 In a distributed system, there will be multiple cloud computing servers, each serving a copy of the speech engine.
-When we update the models for the cloud computing servers to a newer version, the update process typically will not finish synchronously on different machines.
+When we update the models for the cloud computing servers to a newer version, the update process typically will not finish simultaneously on different machines.
 This will result in a state that some of the cloud computing servers are serving the new model version, while the other cloud computing servers are still serving the old model version.
 If a user device sends runtime requests to different servers, the re-enrollment process may happen multiple times, upgrading and degrading the model version in turn, as illustrated in Fig.~\ref{fig:version_bouncing}.

-There are several methods to avoid the version bouncing problem: \begin{enumerate} \item The frontend server can periodically send synchronization requests to all cloud computing servers, and maintain a table to record the current model version of each cloud computing server.
-With this table, if a user profile has been updated, the runtime request will only be dispatched to a cloud computing server with the updated model. \item The frontend server can implement a load balancing algorithm based on the hash value of the user's ID, such that requests for each user are always dispatched to the same cloud computing server.
-This will guarantee that re-enrollment will only update user profile from old version to new version once. \item Finally, we can store multiple versions of profiles for each user in the database.
+There are several variants of the SSO strategy to avoid the version bouncing problem: \begin{enumerate} \item \textbf{SSO-sync}: The frontend server can periodically send synchronization requests to query the current model version to all cloud computing servers, and maintain a table to record the current model version of each cloud computing server.
+With this table, if a user profile has been updated, the runtime request will only be dispatched to a cloud computing server with the updated model. \item \textbf{SSO-hash}: The frontend server can implement a load balancing algorithm based on the hash value of the user's ID, such that runtime requests for each user are always dispatched to the same cloud computing server.
+This will guarantee that re-enrollment will only update a user profile from the old version to the new version once. \item \textbf{SSO-mul}: Finally, we can store multiple versions of profiles for each user in the database.
 Once the re-enrollment for a user has completed, we will store both the old version and the new version of this user's profile.
 For future runtime requests, no matter which version of model is served in the cloud computing server, no re-enrollment will be needed as both versions of profiles are available. \end{enumerate}

+All the above three variants of SSO will effectively reduce the version bouncing rate, thus reducing end-to-end latency and computational cost.
+Each variant also has its own limitation, which will be further discussed in Section~\ref{sec:exp}.